google/mechahamster/readme.md

    * [Firebase App Invites][] to share user generated content with other players.
    * [Firebase Remote Config][] to allow game admins to run experiments on game data without redeploying a new build of the game.
+   * [Firebase Cloud Storage][] to upload and download replay data of the best playthrough shared by the players in each level.
+(Disabled by default)
    * [Firebase Test Lab][] to allow developers to test their game across a wide variety of hardware and device configurations at once.